 Option 2.
 Connect iPad to Mac Using Bluetooth

-By connecting your iPad with Mac via Bluetooth, you can view the Public folder on your iPad, retrieve files from your iPad, and send files to your Mac.
+By connecting your iPad with your Mac via Bluetooth, you can view the Public folder on your iPad, retrieve files from your iPad, and send files to your Mac.
 Here's how to do it.

 Step 1.
 Go to your Mac's Bluetooth System Preference > Turn Bluetooth on and be sure your Mac is Discoverable.